Available with Location Referencing license.

 - All fields must be visible.

-- Once validated, click Publish to share your web layer.
+- Once validated, click Publish to share the web layer.